MaximMonin/rails/README.md

 Redis Caching used in Userfiles controller
 Postgres Replication with read/write routing to master/replica db implemented
 Database changes with auditing gem
 ActiveSupport:Subscriber and prometheus exporter used for integration with Prometheus and Grafana.
 Metrics for http controllers, sidekiq server, sql queries included
+ElasticSearch is used to searching messages in chat rooms

 Many Integration and System tests included with Minitest, Capybara and Selenium Hub